LAS4005 : Multilingualism and Society in Latin America

 Assessment Rationale And Relationship

-The commentary gives students the opportunity to engage with key theoretical aspects of the module content and get early feedback on written work.
+The in-class commentary gives students the opportunity to critically engage with key topics of the module content and get early feedback on their work in preparation for the final essay.

 The assessed essay provides opportunity for students to engage with the course material and to study other literature on the subject.
 It also gives them the chance to demonstrate understanding of sociolinguistic and social science concepts and the ability to structure an argument in writing.